Skip to Content

 How do you make non-toxic chalk?

 Non-toxic chalk is a type of chalk that is made without any harmful chemicals.
 It is typically made using natural materials such as gypsum and calcium carbonate instead of synthetic materials such as petroleum-based chemicals.
 To make non-toxic chalk, these natural materials are ground into a fine powder and mixed with water to form a paste that is then molded into sticks and dried.
-Other natural materials such as food coloring or natural pigments can be added to create different colors.
+Natural materials such as food coloring or natural pigments can be added to create different colors.

 Related Resources